emargee/nsfw/README.md

 * LibHac - https://github.com/Thealexbarney/LibHac/ (@thealexbarney)
 * DarkMatterCore - https://github.com/DarkMatterCore/ (@DarkMatterCore)

+Also, thanks to TitleDb (https://github.com/blawar/titledb) for providing a great source of metadata for verifying and identifying titles.

-Also, a big thanks to the people that have helped me test this tool and provided feedback.
+A huge thank you goes to the people that have helped me test this tool and provided feedback.

 > [!CAUTION]
 > This software is still in active development and should be considered experimental and liable to change regularly.
 Please use with caution and always keep a backup of your files.